 Do not operate in an explosive atmosphere.

 Keep product surfaces clean and dry.
+Remove the input signals before you clean the product.

 Provide proper ventilation.
-Refer to the manual's installation instructions for details on installing the product so it has proper ventilation.
+Refer to the installation instructions in the manual for details on installing the product so it has proper ventilation.